Methods of protecting compartmentation

 There are obvious areas of weakness, which include doors, windows and ventilation ductwork passing from one compartment to another.

-Fire-resisting ductwork should meet the appropriate fire resistance period for the specific application when tested in accordance with BS 476-24/ISO 6944 or BS EN 1366-1 and classified in accordance with BS EN 13501-3 by a recognised NAMAS/UKAS accredited laboratory.
+Fire-resisting ductwork should meet the appropriate fire resistance period for the specific application when tested in accordance with BS EN 1366-1,8,9 and classified in accordance with BS EN 13501-3 and BS EN 13501-4 by a recognised NAMAS/UKAS accredited laboratory.